saveriomiroddi/saveriomiroddi.github.io/_posts/2022-07-06-If-Rust-game-engines-were-cars.md

 tags: [bevy,gamedev,humor,rust]
 ---

-(This summarizes very closely my experience with developing games with Rust game libraries.
-Those who have experience on building complete (even small, but still complete) games with Bevy will probably know which functionality the "two missing wheels" represent.)
+(This summarizes closely my experience with developing games with Rust game libraries, primarily with Bevy (those who have experience with building complete (even small, but still complete) games with it, probably know which functionality the "two missing wheels" represents))

 Foo goes to a car dealer, in order to purchase a car.